novillo-cs/softdev_material/projects/04_stock_portfolio/04_stock_portfolio_directions.md

 I want everybody in the group to be involved in the JavaScript coding part.

+Create a detailed log to track the team members' work.
+Log your tasks indicating the date you developed those tasks.
+Also, include the decisions made by the group after each time you have a meeting.
+Upload this log to GitHub.

+Projects should be available on GitHub.
+Please create branches.
+So I can see the logs and check the team members' activity.
+The project manager should share the project repository with the teacher.

 If you have any doubt, ask me during class.